baronefr/hermes/docs/tasks.rst

 Hermes Tasks
 ############

-An Hermes Task is an object that can be created in a Python script to provide notifications (messages, images, plots) and track the execution of your script through via :ref:`waypoints<waypoints>`.
+An Hermes Task is an object that can be created in a Python script to provide notifications (messages, images, plots) and track the execution of your script through :ref:`waypoints<waypoints>`.

 The content of this page is just a quick reference to the usage of Hermes Tasks.
-For more options or detailed information, I recomment to read the Task class documentation: :py:meth:`hermes.task.task`.
+For more options or detailed information, I suggest to read the Task class documentation: :py:meth:`hermes.task.task`.

 Additionally, I recommend to have a look at `this Jupyter notebook <https://github.com/baronefr/hermes/blob/main/examples/task_demo.ipynb>`_ for a complete and documented example of usage.

+|

 Creating a Task
 ---------------